 Don’t go using those cable ties until your PC’s running successfully, though, as this can make it difficult to fix any bad actors, should there be any.

-When you boot up the PC for the first time in its case, we’d leave the side panel off.
-You want to make sure all fans are spinning at a glance, and if something does go wrong, you’ll have instant access to troubleshoot the culprit.
+When you boot up the PC for the first time in its case, we recommend leaving the side panel off.
+You want to make sure all fans are spinning, and if something goes wrong, you’ll have instant access to troubleshoot.

-RAM can be temperamental, so shutting the machine down and reseating your modules may help, as might loosening off the CPU cooler screws a touch too.
-Sometimes, if you overtighten the mounting bracket, you can bend the motherboard, which can affect the delicate connections on the PCB.
+If there are any issues, RAM is the best place to start.
+Memory can be temperamental, so shutting down the machine and reseating your modules may help.
+Loosening the CPU cooler screws a touch can also be a quick fix, as the mounting bracket can bend the motherboard if tightened too much, which can affect the delicate connections on the PCB.

-If the power button is doing nothing at all it could just be that you’ve plugged the front panel power cable into the wrong header.
-Most modern motherboards have a power button built onto the motherboard, which helps troubleshoot this.
+If the power button is doing nothing at all, it could just be that you’ve plugged the front panel power cable into the wrong header.
+The best gaming motherboards have a power button built onto the motherboard, which helps troubleshoot this.

 If you can get to the BIOS but can’t seem to boot your Windows installation, or any other operating system you might prefer for that matter, then it’s worth checking the boot priorities, or enter the boot menu and manually select the drive that your OS installation is located on.

-But, hopefully, everything will be up and running and you can boot directly into your BIOS to get your new rig fully set up.
+But, hopefully, everything will be up and running without a hitch and you’ll have a system you’re proud to display on the best gaming desk.
 Should your gaming PC run like clockwork, the next step is figuring out how to boost fps so you can get the most out of your components.